Biosolids: Quantities

 Approximately 7.1 million dry tons of biosolids were generated in 2004 at approximately 16,500 municipal wastewater treatment facilities in the United States.

 In the United States, as of 2013 about 55% of sewage solids are used as fertilizer.
 Challenges faced when increasing the use of biosolids include the capital needed to build anaerobic digesters and the complexity of complying with health regulations.
 There are also new concerns about micropollutions in sewage (e.g. environmental persistent pharmaceutical pollutants), which make the process of producing high quality biosolids complex.
 Some municipalities, states or countries have banned the use of biosolids on farmland.

 Nutrients

 Encouraging agricultural use of biosolids is intended to prevent filling landfills with nutrient-rich organic materials from the treatment of domestic sewage that might be recycled and applied as fertilizer to improve and maintain productive soils and stimulate plant growth.
 Biosolids can be an ideal agricultural conditioner and fertilizer which can help promote crop growth to feed the increasing population.
 Biosolids may contain macronutrients nitrogen, phosphorus, potassium and sulphur with micronutrients copper, zinc, calcium, magnesium, iron, boron, molybdenum and manganese.
+Biosolids contain 60-65% organic matter and stimulate soil microbe activity.